All Episodes

 That's great.

-Not ho Bart in uh kind of like losing connection here.
+Kind of like losing connection here.

-Well, let's try not to lose the connection.
+Okay, well, let's try not to lose the connection.

-Well, what's on your mind today, Pam?
+What's on your mind today, Pam?

 It's more insidious.

-You know, you gotta pay attention.
+You know, you've got to pay attention.

-So she has applied there three times and they have officially denied her and she's got a letter of denial.
+So she has applied there three times, and they have officially denied her, and she's got a letter of denial.

-So she's like, Well, welcome to my world.
+So she's like, well, welcome to my world.

-Everything has been out of pocket for me, so now everybody uh has to pay like I have to pay.
+So now everybody has to pay like I have to pay.

 Everything is out of pocket.